 <body>

-Then create another file called footer.txt that contains some appropriate closing text and tags.
+another file called footer.txt that contains some appropriate closing text and

 <?php